GoogleCloudPlatform/microservices-demo/kustomize/components/shopping-assistant/README.md

         --zone "us-central1-a"
     ```

-1. Install the Postgres client and context into the right project.
+1. Install the Postgres client and set your default Google Cloud project.
     ```sh
     sudo apt-get install -y postgresql-client
     gcloud auth login
     gcloud config set project <PROJECT_ID>
     ```

-1. Copy script #2, the python script, and the updated products.json to the VM.
+1. Copy script #2, the python script, and the products.json to the VM.
 Make sure the scripts are executable.
     ```sh
-    vim 2_create_populate_alloydb_tables.sh
+    nano 2_create_populate_alloydb_tables.sh # paste content
-    vim generate_sql_from_products.py
+    nano generate_sql_from_products.py # paste content
-    vim products.json
+    nano products.json # paste content
     chmod +x 2_create_populate_alloydb_tables.sh
     chmod +x generate_sql_from_products.py
     ```

-    > Note: You can find the files at the following places:
+    **Note:** You can find the files at the following places:
-    > - kustomize/components/shopping-assistant/scripts/2_create_populate_alloydb_tables.sh
+    - `kustomize/components/shopping-assistant/scripts/2_create_populate_alloydb_tables.sh`
-    > - kustomize/components/shopping-assistant/scripts/generate_sql_from_products.py
+    - `kustomize/components/shopping-assistant/scripts/generate_sql_from_products.py`
-    > - src/productcatalogservice/products.json
+    - `src/productcatalogservice/products.json`

 1. Run script #2 in the VM.
 If it asks for a postgres password, it should be the same that you set in script #1 earlier.
+This may take a few minutes.
     ```sh
     ./2_create_populate_alloydb_tables.sh
     ```

-1. Exit SSH
+1. Exit SSH.
     ```sh
     exit
     ```